directwebremoting/dwr/readme.txt

 - core: The heart of DWR
 - protocol: A set of ways of talking to the network
 - serverside: Integrations with various server-side technologies
-- io: Integrations with various user interface technologies
+- ui: Integrations with various user interface technologies
 - noncla: Any code for which we do not have a distribution agreement

 Each module may contain a number of source trees.
 One for test, one for demos,